-I have used SCCM Tools workspace in many troubleshooting scenarios.
+I have used the SCCM Tools workspace in many troubleshooting scenarios.
 Tools workspace in a hidden workspace within the SCCM console.
-In this post, you will see how to make Tools workspace visible for SCCM admins and SCCM Console Tips.
+In this post, you will see how to make the Tools workspace visible for SCCM admins and SCCM Console Tips.

 SCCM Tools Hidden Workspace

-Have you seen SCCM console with TOOLS Workspace?
+Have you seen the SCCM console with TOOLS Workspace?
 If not, here is the chance to create tools Workspace in the SCCM Console.
 You can add TOOLS workspace without writing a line of code and without using any 3rd party console extension.

 SCCM Hidden Workspace – \Tools\Overview\Namespaces\

-I used SCCM tools workspace for many troubleshooting scenarios and finding out the WMI classes and paths of SCCM objects from the console.
+I used the SCCM tools workspace for many troubleshooting scenarios and finding out the WMI classes and paths of SCCM objects from the console.
 Tools hidden workspace is one of the SCCM console tips.